 How are you teaching others to create their own brands?

 Well, I started teaching other physicians because so many of them were asking me how I did what I did.
 I really felt like I should be sharing my experience with more people.
 However, it's hard to do that one-on-one.
 So I started to create little mastermind groups, and it was beneficial to me too, to bounce things off of other people.

 I noticed that I was saying the same things over and over again to people, so I decided to create a video course.
 It contains a lot of my best advice, things such as: what I wish I knew about social media, how to get started, how to handle fears, what are the biggest things to watch out for, how to get over what people think, how to build a brand, etc.

 In addition to the videos, there are mastermind sessions, and I keep figuring out ways to improve the course.

 Are you still practicing medicine and in what capacity?

 Yes, I still practice medicine.
 I am actually a partner in a large 36-physician group.
 I own part of that group and therefore I'm very involved clinically.
 I really enjoy it, and I don't think that I will ever completely leave clinical medicine.

-Burnout definitely played a role in all of this where I felt like I wasn’t making the impact that I always wanted.
-So having a part-time clinical practice and a part-time side hustle has been the magic mixture for me.
+Burnout definitely played a role in all of this where I felt like I wasn't making the impact that I always wanted.
+So having a part-time clinical practice and a part-time side hustle has been a magic mixture for me.

 Is any part of the business considered “passive” at all?